 - No contract policy.
 At HOS247, we don’t believe in binding our customers with long-term contracts.
 Instead, we let you decide how long you want to stay with us.
 Our confidence in the quality of our solutions means we’re committed to giving you the control to choose what works best for your business.

 - Extra features.
 Enhance your electronic logbook experience with additional features like real-time GPS tracking, vehicle diagnostics with fault code detection, IFTA mileage calculations and more.

 HOS247 is not just about providing a product; it’s about delivering an effective solution that supports and grows with your trucking business.

 Can ELD App Records Be Edited?

-The vehicle driver log book will record all the time that a vehicle is in motion as driving time.
-This data cannot be changed to non-driving time.
+The vehicle driver log book will record all the time that a vehicle is in motion as driving time; this data cannot be changed to non-driving time.
 That said, occasionally, something needs to be cleared up.
 There are two kinds of changes that can be made to the log:

-- Resubmit the corresponding electronic logs.
+- Resubmitting the updated electronic logs.

 ELD-Related Fines and CSA Scores

 The Compliance, Safety, and Accountability (CSA) program, managed by the FMCSA, assigns scores to motor carriers based on safety performance.
 The FMCSA updates motor carriers’ CSA scores based on investigation results, crash reports, number and severity of safety violations, and roadside inspections on a monthly basis.
 The score is given as a percentile, with 100 as the worst possible score.
 Violations will add points to the carrier’s score, putting them on the spot for audits and higher insurance premiums.

 There are 22 violations related to the use of logging devices and their drivers daily log book app that affect a carriers’ CSA score.
 Here are some of the most common: